Jamaica – Harold Woodrow WillaceyDecember 11th, 2011

 The dangers are apparent and everywhere you look in down town Kingston-with Army, police patrols and constant roadblocks, in an attempt to keep a lid on the daily killings and robberies that occur in the downtown area.

 Harold Woodrow Willacey, proud, frail, impeccably dressed, remembers downtown Kingston’s heyday-a time when there was a thriving prosperous downtown Kingston.
-The spacious bar Harold took me to for a drink of his favourite white rum tipple on the corner of water lane, knew better days too but still had the remains of Spanish tiles on the floor, but the rest of the street looked pretty derelict like it had been hit by a bomb..
-The Kingston Harold knew has changed but he remains, a constant reminder, a sentinel keeping watch and tap, tap, tapping away on his classic Olympia typewriter-an island of calm in a sea of chaos…
+The spacious bar Harold took me to, for a drink of his favourite white rum tipple, is on the corner of water lane.
+The bar has seen better days too, but still had the remains of Spanish tiles on the floor.
+The rest of the surrounding area looks semi- derelict and neglected.
+The Kingston Harold new as a young man and grew up in, has changed and is almost unrecognisable from its former splendour.
+I will always remember Harold, a constant reminder, like a sentinel keeping watch, tap tap, tap, tapping away on his classic Olympia typewriter-an island of calm surrounded by a sea of chaos…